Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/aws-permissions-policies.md

 Configure policies with the necessary permissions to provide access to the AWS resources.
 If the account deploying AI Unlimited does not have sufficient IAM permissions to create IAM roles or IAM policies, your organization administrator can define the roles and policies and pass them to the AI Unlimited template.

-The following sample IAM policies are required for a new IAM role:
+The following IAM policies are required for a new IAM role:

 Configure these policies in the AWS console in **Security & Identity** > **Identity & Access Management** > **Create Policy**.
 For detailed instructions, see [Creating roles and attaching policies (console) - AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html).